Jar36/portfolio/_portfolio/bloc-jams.md

 ![]({{ site.baseurl }}/img/blocjams.png)

 [//]: # ## Explanation
 BlocJams was a project built during my time in the Web Development Track at Bloc.io.
 The technologies used were HTML, CSS, Javascript and AngularJS.
-This project is an example of a music player app were people can go and listen to a collection of albums.
+This project is an example of a music player app where people can go and listen to a collection of albums.